 The proof of the Goldbach’s Conjecture is one of the biggest still unsolved problems regarding prime numbers.
-Originally expressed in 1742 by the mathematician Christian Goldbach, from which the conjecture takes its name, it was rephrased by Euler in the form in which we know it today:
+Originally expressed by the mathematician Christian Goldbach, from whom the conjecture takes its name, it was cited by Euler for the first time in 1742, in the form in which we know it today:

 Every even number greater than 2 can be expressed as a sum of two prime numbers.

 The empirical evicence in favour of the conjecture is overwhelming: not only every even number greater than two can be expressed as a sum of two prime numbers, but it can be so expressed in different ways.
 This can be seen even stating from the smallest numbers:

 10 = 3 + 7 = 5 + 5

 14 = 3 + 11 = 7 + 7

 16 = 3 + 13 = 5 + 11

 In particular, in practice we can see that the number of different ways in which an even number can be expressed as a sum of two primes tends to grow as the considered number increases, as you can see from the following picture, the so called Goldbach’s comet:

 In spite of the empirical evidence and the simplicity of its statement, the conjecture is resisting to every attempts of proof since almost three centuries.
 Several mathematicians have proved some weaker versions of the conjecture.
 Essentially these weaker versions can be grouped into two categories, according to how they differ from the conjecture: